barryclark/jekyll-now/_posts/2020-09-26-Angel-investing-Part-1.md

 14. <a name="footnote_14"></a>Where the bottom tier has just-about-enough features for a lower price (red label) and the top tier(s) a full feature set (with diminishing customer value) for a much higher price (blue label).
 This guides the subscriber to the middle option(s), which look like the best value-for-money (black label).
+15. <a name="footnote_15"></a>I will try and cover funding rounds in more detail in a subsequent part of this series.

   [1]: https://businesstown.com/300-best-small-business-ideas/